casefabric/guide/docs/modelPlanItems.md

 All tasks use parameters to pass information.
 These parameters refer to Case File Items.
 A Human Task needs a performer and therefore the Role concept us used.
 Also, a Human Task can have a Planning Table and therefore Appicability Rules to a Task.

-**In Cafienne**, you can model a human task, a process task and a case task.
-In the Case Modeler you can drag the Icons for this task to the canvas and model its properties using the Properties Palette.
+**In the Cafienne IDE**, you can model a human task, a process task and a case task.
+Drag the icon for the task to the canvas and model its properties using the Properties Palette.

 ### Implementation of Human Task and Process Task
-**In Cafienne** for both the Human Task and the Process Task, you can add an implementation.
+**In the Cafienne IDE** for both the Human Task and the Process Task, you can add an implementation.
 Note that **in CMMN** an implementation of a Process Task –a reference to a Process– is specified, whereas an implementation for a Human Task is not.

-You can create an implementation in the Modeler, clicking on labels `Processes` or `Human Task Model` and create it by entering a Name and Description, and next using the button Create+Open.
+You can create an implementation in the IDE, clicking on labels `Processes` or `Human Task Model` and create it by entering a Name and Description, and next using the button Create+Open.

 For both implementations you can add using their `Editors` the input and output parameters.
 Then you can add the implementation to the properties of the Human Task or the Process Task.

-> Note that in Cafienne Modeler you must use this implementation to add a Case File Item to the input and output parameters of a Human or Process Task
+> Note that in the IDE you must use this implementation to add a Case File Item to the input and output parameters of a Human or Process Task

 Next, in the *process task implementation* you can add an URI that calls the real implementation, eg using `<cafienne:implementation xmlns:cafienne="org.cafienne" class="org.cafienne.cmmn.instance.process.http.HTTPCallDefinition" async="true"/>`.